Services: Capacity Building, Curriculum Development, Teacher Training, Technical Assistance

 Expertise: Microfinance and Livelihoods Development, Youth, Girls' and Women's Education, HIV and AIDS

-World Education's Bantwana Initiative will complement EngenderHealth’s Essential GBV Services and Prevention program by focusing on school related gender-based violence (SRGBV) prevention through a multi-sectoral approach using a comprehensive framework that will work at the individual, household, school, and community levels.
+World Education's Bantwana Initiative complements EngenderHealth’s Essential GBV Services and Prevention program by focusing on school-related gender-based violence (SRGBV) prevention through a multi-sectoral approach using a comprehensive framework that will work at the individual, household, school, and community levels.

-At the household level, the program will foster a better understanding among caregivers of gender disparities, increase caregiver knowledge of GBV prevention and response, and improve caregiver attitudes about girls education.
+At the household level, the program fosters a better understanding among caregivers of gender disparities, increases caregiver knowledge of GBV prevention and response, and improves caregiver attitudes about girls education.
 It will also improve household economic resilience and caregivers’ ability to meet education expenses.

 As WEI/Bantwana promotes help-seeking behavior with adolescents, it will encourage victimized youth to access the response mechanisms that EngenderHealth is working to strengthen at the local and national level, thus contributing to ensuring a comprehensive model of prevention and response.